 The perineum—the bit of skin between the anus and genitalia—is like a bridge that can help you access a wider world of pleasure.
 Some people claim they can orgasm from touching the perineum alone.

-While not everyone experiences the same intensity from stimulating this area, it can still be a fun erogenous zone to explore.
+While not everyone experiences the same intensity from stimulating or massaging this area, it can still be a fun erogenous zone to explore.

 What is the perineum?

 The perineum is the area between the genitals and the anus.
 Despite its potential, it's usually forgotten about in the bedroom.

 In an article in Mel Magazine, Lanae St. John, a board-certified sexologist and founder of the sex education blog the Mama Sutra, said, "People are reluctant to discuss the perineum because it's uncomfortable.
 Some men have a visceral reaction to a mention of the word—they may hold some fear, however irrational, that any action toward the ass might make them homosexual."

 You or your partner might have a very sensitive perineum and find stimulation [...]
 Others may find touching the perineum pleasurable, but they might not fully climax from it.

 Of course, anal play doesn't determine your sexuality.
 And women, too, don't realize the perineum can be just as much of an erogenous zone as the clitoris, breasts and nipples.

 "The perineum is an area of skin that contains loads of nerve endings, making it responsive to stimulation," said Bailey Hanek, Psy.D., an AASECT-certified sex therapist in Massachusetts and a consultant for the Between Us Clinic, an online sex therapy clinic.
 "Since it's highly sensitive, it can be damaged by applying too much pressure, but gently massaging the area can be very pleasurable."